 He was the honorary president of the Kuwait Association for Protecting Public Funds (KAPPF), honorary chairman of the Kuwait Society for Formative Arts, and a founding member of the Kuwait Red Crescent Society, the Kuwait Society for the Advancement of Arab Children, and the Equestrian Club.

-His support of Turquoise Mountain, a charitable organisation, founded by HRH Prince Charles, working in Afghanistan, Myanmar, Saudi Arabia and Jordan, is a another good example.
+His support of Turquoise Mountain, a charitable organisation, founded by HRH King Charles III, working in Afghanistan, Myanmar, Saudi Arabia and Jordan, is a another good example.

 His patronage helped facilitate the revival of historic areas and traditional crafts, the creation of artisan skills and jobs, and helps foster a renewed sense of pride in local communities.